Student Resources

 Eventually, there will come a time when you’ll have to leave a research group for various reasons.
 Here are some suggestions to consider prior to leaving a research position.

 Oregon State University hosts two opportunities per year for students to present the research they have conducted.
-The Spring Poster Symposium occurs in-person in May where students will present on posters, while the Fall Virtual Symposium occurs during Fall term where students will create a 3-10 minute presentation video to be posted on Canvas.
+The Spring Poster Symposium occurs in-person in May where students will present on posters, while the Virtual Research Symposium occurs during Winter term where students will create a 3-10 minute presentation video to be posted on Canvas.

 Students also have the opportunity to present their research at symposiums and conferences all over the world.